Men Are Such Cavemen (…and Somehow We Still Love Them)

 “Hmm.
 She paused.
 Clearly this project is abandoned forever.”

-Proceeds to go find the paint… and start doing it himself.
+Proceeds to (talk under his breath) go find the paint… and start doing it himself.

 Excuse me????